The measurement problem and scientific realism: The problem of the measurement process in the face of scientific realism

-This expression is the state viewed from the perspective of any observer located outside the laboratories without having described their own measurements.
+This expression is the state viewed from the perspective of any observer located outside the laboratories ($X$ or $Y$) without having described their own measurements.
 If we consider the measurements performed by $X$ in $L$ and $Y$ in $L'$, (\ref{eq1}) can be expressed as follows:

-From (\ref{eq2}) we can see that the relative state of $L$ and $Q$ with respect to the observer $X$ is $\ket{o}_{L} \ket{1}_{B}$ with the result $\{o, 1\}$, whereas from (\ref{eq3}) we can see that the relative state of $C$ and $L'$ with respect to the observer $Y$ is $\ket{h}_{A} \ket{o}_{L'}$ with the result $\{h, o\}$.
-Note that the probabilities of these possible pairs can be known by a purely unitary evolution without assuming that $X$ and $Y$ have obtained definite outcomes.
-Now, we can combine the results obtained by different observers at different times in the following way:
+Before any measurement is performed, the purely unitary evolution of the total composite system (i.e., $X$, $Y$, $A$, $B$, $C$, and $Q$) evolves to a superposition expressed by (\ref{eq4}), (\ref{eq2}), and (\ref{eq3}).
+Note that we can combine the results obtained by different observers at different times in the following way:

-Before any measurement is performed, we can assign to the total composite system (i.e., $L$, $L'$, $C$, and $Q$) a purely unitary superposition expressed by (\ref{eq2}), and (\ref{eq3}), allowing us to identify the pairs of possible measurement outcomes $\{o, 1\}$ and $\{h, o\}$ with associated probabilities.

-The crucial step occurs as follows.
-The pair of possible values $\{o, 1\}$ (as a result of measuring together $L$ and $Q$, given that $X$ obtains the value ``$o$'') and $\{h, o\}$ (as a result of measuring together $C$ and $L'$, given that $Y$ also obtains the value ``$o$'') are juxtaposed to form a third, different pair of outcomes $\{h, 1\}$, only once the pair of outcomes $\{o, o\}$ is actually obtained when $X$ and $Y$ jointly measure $L$ and $L'$, respectively.
+From (\ref{eq2}) we can see that the relative state of $X$ and $Q$ with respect to the observer $X$ is $\ket{o}_{L} \ket{1}_{B}$ with the pair of possible values $\{o, 1\}$ (as a result of measuring $L$ and obtaining the outcome ``$o$''), whereas from (\ref{eq3}) we can see that the relative state of $C$ and $Y$ with respect to the observer $Y$ is $\ket{h}_{A} \ket{o}_{L'}$ with the pair of possible values $\{h, o\}$ (as a result of measuring $L'$ and obtaining the outcome ``$o$'').
+It follows that the pair of actual outcomes $\{h, 1\}$ are found only once the pair $\{o, o\}$ is obtained when $X$ and $Y$ jointly measure $L$ and $L'$, respectively.